Policies and Procedures

 Marin Community College District has developed the following procedures to provide guidance for disabled students requesting academic adjustments or auxiliary aids.
 The purpose of these guidelines is to ensure the appropriate services are provided in a timely manner to support student access to academic programs.

-- If a student seeking a particular academic adjustment for a disability does not wish to work with the DSPS, they can contact the ADA Compliance Officer, who will verify the disability and provide access to appropriate academic adjustments.
+- If a student seeking a particular academic adjustment for a disability does not wish to work with the SAS, they can contact the ADA Compliance Officer, who will verify the disability and provide access to appropriate academic adjustments.

 - Test-taking facilitation